Hanford Site: Geography

 The Hanford Site occupies 586 sqmi – roughly equivalent to half the total area of Rhode Island – within Benton County, Washington.
 It is a desert environment receiving less than 10 in of annual precipitation, covered mostly by shrub-steppe vegetation.
 The Columbia River flows along the site for approximately 50 mi, forming its northern and eastern boundary.
-The Columbia and Yakima Rivers contain salmon, sturgeon, steelhead trout and bass, and wildlife in the area includes skunks, muskrats, coyotes, raccoons, deer, eagles, hawks and owls.
-The flora includes sagebrush, bitterbrush, a variety of grasses, prickly pear and willow.
+The Columbia and Yakima Rivers contain salmon, sturgeon, steelhead trout, and bass, and wildlife in the area includes skunks, muskrats, coyotes, raccoons, deer, eagles, hawks, and owls.
+The mountain cottontail is particularly abundant.
+The flora includes sagebrush, bitterbrush, a variety of grasses, prickly pear, and willow.

 The original site was 670 sqmi and included buffer areas across the river in Grant and Franklin counties.
 Some of this land has been returned to private use and is now covered with orchards, vineyards, and irrigated fields.
 The site is bordered on the southeast by the Tri-Cities, a metropolitan area composed of Richland, Kennewick, Pasco, and smaller communities, and home to nearly 300,000 residents.
 Hanford is a primary economic base for these cities.
 In 2000 large portions of the original site were turned over to the Hanford Reach National Monument.
-The remainder was divided by function into three main areas: the nuclear reactors were located along the river in an area designated as the 100 Area; the chemical separations complexes were located inland in the Central Plateau, designated as the 200 Area; and support facilities were located in the southeast corner of the site, designated as the 300 Area.
+The remainder was divided by function into three main areas: the nuclear reactors were located along the river in an area designated as the 100 Area; the chemical separation complexes were located inland in the Central Plateau, designated as the 200 Area; and support facilities were located in the southeast corner of the site, designated as the 300 Area.